Konjuh announces herself at U.S. Open

-NEW YORK Ana Konjuh has opened some eyes at Flushing Meadows as the 18-year-old former world number one junior emerged to reach her first grand slam quarter-final at the U.S. Open.
+NEW YORK (Reuters) - Ana Konjuh has opened some eyes at Flushing Meadows as the 18-year-old former world number one junior emerged to reach her first grand slam quarter-final at the U.S. Open.

 Konjah, who three years ago reigned as the Australian Open and U.S. Open junior champion, has been slowed by wrist and ankle injuries and a stress fracture in her back, and shown only glimpses of her vast potential in WTA Tour tennis.